Jean Thurel

-Jean Thurel, or Jean Theurel (/fr/; 6 September 1698 – 10 March 1807), was a fusilier of the French Army and a centenarian with an extraordinarily long career that spanned over 75 years of service in the Touraine Regiment.
-Born in the reign of Louis XIV and dying during that of Napoleon I, Thurel lived in three different centuries.
+Jean Thurel, or Jean Theurel (/fr/; 6 September 1699 – 10 March 1807), was a fusilier of the French Army and a centenarian with an extraordinarily long career that spanned over 75 years of service in the Touraine Regiment.
+Born in the reign of Louis XIV and dying during that of Napoleon I, Thurel was possibly the last known person born in the 17th century.